grandgeorg/burnafterreading/README.md

 Create ```pwd.php``` file in ```BurnAfterReadingApp``` which returns a hashed password string.

-Generate string in console with e.g.
+Generate string in PHP interactive shell console with e.g.

 ```bash
 php -a